Bombay-Kitchen/UserMicroservice/README.md

 1. Clone the repository to your local machine.
 2. Run the application using your preferred IDE or by following the provided setup instructions.
-3. Access the CampusConnect application via the web browser.
+3. Access the Bombay Kitchen application via the web browser.

 ## Endpoints

-Access the CampusConnect application through the provided web interface to explore its features and functionalities.
+Access the Bombay Kitchen application through the provided web interface to explore its features and functionalities.

 ### 1. Explore User Profiles

-- **Description**: View and customize your user profile with interests, majors, and more.
+- **Description**: View and customize your user profile with Addresses .
-- **Usage**: Access your profile settings and interact with others based on shared interests.
-- **Benefits**: Build connections with like-minded individuals on campus.

 ## Performance